-I am a second-year PhD student (expected graduation on 09/2023) at the École des Ponts in the computer vision team IMAGINE (LIGM, École des Ponts, Univ Gustave Eiffel, CNRS) and at the IGN—the French Mapping Agency—in the Spatio-Temporal Structures for Spatial Analysis team of the LASTIG (LASTIG, Univ Gustave Eiffel, IGN/ENSG), advised by Mathieu Aubry and Loïc Landrieu.
+I did my PhD from 2020 to 2023 at the École des Ponts in the computer vision team IMAGINE (LIGM, École des Ponts, Univ Gustave Eiffel, CNRS) and at the IGN—the French Mapping Agency—in the Spatio-Temporal Structures for Spatial Analysis team of the LASTIG (LASTIG, Univ Gustave Eiffel, IGN/ENSG), advised by Mathieu Aubry and Loïc Landrieu.
 I am interested in optimisation and machine learning for 3D data, with a focus on unsupervised learning, interpretability, and real-time applications.

 🎉 News 🎉¶